Axlefublr/axlefublr.github.io/content/mouse-mode/index.md

 You might reasonably ask: “why is `any-modifier` even a virtual key anyway?”, since it just does a series of actions and doesn't need to care about the separate press/release events.
 That's because of a restriction of `on-release` and `on-press` — they *have to* “call” a *virtual* key.
 They cannot call an alias, and you can't just blammo the action in there directly either.
-So we only make it a virtual key for technical limitations reasons.
+And since I want modifiers to only be released on a *release* of a mouse button, I must make `any-modifier` a virtual key.

 Multi is an interesting action: unlike `macro`, all the actions you specify inside of it are done “simultaneously, in unspecified order”.
 Which is how it can handle the press/release events towards `mlft` while *also* handling the release event of the `on-release`.